 Ninja promises its Hot and Cold Brewed System can make cold brew coffee in only 10 minutes if you brew it over ice.
 You’ll have to try it to believe it!

 Cuisinart DCB-10 Automatic Cold Brew Coffeemaker

-To use it, all you have to do is select the brew strength (mild, medium, or bold) of your cold brew coffee, then hit the brew button.
+To use it, you must select the brew strength (mild, medium, or bold) of your cold brew coffee, then hit the brew button.
 Next, slide the included lever to open the machine and take your cold brew coffee.
 You can then start sipping!

 Every part of the Cuisinart cold brew coffeemaker is detachable and can go into the dishwasher without damage.

 Cuisinart promises up to seven cups of cold brew coffee at a time with no settling sediment.
-It takes about 25 minutes for this coffee machine to make cold brew coffee at mild strength.
+This coffee machine takes about 25 minutes to make cold brew coffee at mild strength.
 At medium strength, it’s 35 minutes.
 You’ll have to wait 45 minutes for bold cold brew.

 Presto Dorothy Electric Rapid Cold Brewer